-At Caldwell Family Lawyers on the Gold Coast, we have put together a few tips to help you have an amicable divorce.
+At Collective Family Law Group on the Gold Coast, we have put together a few tips to help you have an amicable divorce.

 When separating parties have children, emotions often run high.
 This can make it more difficult to have an amicable divorce.

 The best thing you can do for your children and yourselves is to draft a parenting plan that sets out who the children will live with and how much time they will spend with the other parent.
 Whilst each party might have their reasons, it’s important that each decision is made with the children’s best interests at heart.
 The children having a relationship with both parents is important.